The Appeals Committee is composed of five Provincial Council members and is responsible for hearing appeals of Hearing Tribunal decisions.

 NEPAB members are appointed by CARNA Provincial Council and represent:

 The Registration Committee reviews applications for registration and initial or renewed practice permits if there is a question about whether the applicant or member has met the registration requirements.

-The committee is made up of seven CARNA members.
+The committee is made up of ten CARNA members.

 Current committee members:

 The Registration Review Committee includes up to seven RN members selected by Provincial Council to hear reviews of decisions made by the Registrar, Registration Committee, Assistant Registrar - Continuing Competence, or the Competence Committee.